marcoantonioni/virtual-users-locust-sandbox/docs/BAWVUT-UserGuide.md

 1. Analyze the results

-## 1. Configure runtime sandobox
+## 1. Configure runtime sandbox

 To prepare a configuration file for BAWVUT, follow these steps:

 ---
+### 1.1 - Create the "Virtual Users Session" file
 ---
-### STEP 1 - Create the "Virtual Users Session" file:

 This file should have a KEY=VALUE structure.
 It must reference four other files: 'BAWVirtualUsersTool.py', 'env.properties', 'creds.csv', and 'TS.csv'.
 The file extension should be '.conf'.
 The file must be referenced as the value of the '--config' parameter for the 'locust' command.
-Populate the "Virtual Users Session" file:
+Populate the "Virtual Users Session" file

 #### Include the following keys and values:
 ---